 Resilience is the ability of a system - like a family, a country, or Earth's biosphere - to cope with short-term disruptions and adapt to long-term changes without losing its essential character.
 We depend on the resilience of all the systems that support us for life and well-being; if these systems falter, we suffer.
 A crisis is an unstable state of affairs in which decisive change is both necessary and inevitable.
 Today we face four major crises - environmental, energy, economic, and equity - that threaten to overwhelm the resilience of the systems we care about, particularly at the local level*.

 CEI is a 501c3 non-profit with vision for a world in which people and nature thrive together.
 Our mission is to help create communities that are both socially and ecologically healthy.
-We do this through evidence-based programs that provide nature-based experiential education around the 4E crises - environmental, energy, economic, and equity.
+We do this through evidence-based programs that provide nature-based experiential education around the 4E crises - environment, energy, economic, and equity.
 We put these programs to place in our hometown community and create tools and resources to help other communities do this important work too.
-CEI is on a mission to offer solutions, and to serve as an example for communities all over the world!
+CEI is on a mission to offer solutions, and to serve as an example for other communities.

-Because of our good work, one of the last remaining farms in our community is being sold to CEI for a fraction of the market value a developer would pay to turn it into another housing complex.
-This 6.4 acre organic farm in an area rich with important Native and African American history - just saving the land from development is a worthwhile endeavor!
-We are going bring the farm back to life through regenerative, permacultural, biodynamic practices AND create a Community Ecology Center on the property.
+Because of our good work, one of the last remaining farms in our community has been sold to CEI for a fraction of the market value a developer would pay to turn it into another housing complex.
+This 6.4 acre organic farm is in an area rich with important Native and African American history - just saving the land from development is a worthwhile endeavor!
+We are now starting the work of bringing the farm back to life through regenerative agricultural practices AND creating a Community Ecology Center on the property.
 The center will be a place where the community can learn through hands-on experiences about how to live happier, healthier, more connected and sustainable lives while helping to create a healthier, more resilient community at large.

 Small, local, community based urban/ suburban ecology centers have the power to transform communities, healing the earth and bringing people together with a sense of hope and purpose for the future.
 As we create this Community Ecology Center, we will be developing videos, articles, tools, and other resources about how communities around the country and world can create their own ecology centers in a way that strengthens their local resilience.

-If you are local and want to schedule a visit to the farm please email email@example.com.
-Muddy boots tours are currently offered by appointment on Wednesdays from 11 to 2 and Saturdays from 12 to 3.
+If you are local and want to schedule a visit to tour or volunteer at the farm please email email@example.com or check the opportunities at www.facebook.com/communityecologyinstitute/.